Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Introduction

+\item[Time frame and scope.]
+Our review spans a decade-long period from January 2014 to April 2025, analyzes 74 studies on SATD detection, and provides the most up-to-date synthesis of SATD research.
+In contrast, the review by Sierra et al. \citep{Sierra2019ADebt} focuses on a shorter interval (2014\textendash2018) and captures earlier SATD detection efforts.
+Similarly, Gu et al. \citep{gu2024self} conduct a lightweight review that covers literature until 2022, but primarily focuses on evaluating detection models across different software artifacts rather than providing a broad literature synthesis.

 \item[Systematic approach.]
-We followed the original and rigorous procedures outlined by Kitchenham and Charters \cite{Kitchenham2007GuidelinesEngineering} for conducting systematic reviews.
-In contrast, Sierra et al.'s study \cite{Sierra2019ADebt} appears to be based on a survey approach, without explicitly detailing how studies were sourced.
+We follow the established and rigorous procedures outlined by Kitchenham and Charters \citep{Kitchenham2007GuidelinesEngineering} for conducting systematic reviews.
+In contrast, Sierra et al. \citep{Sierra2019ADebt} appears to be based on a survey approach, without explicitly detailing how studies are sourced.
+Gu et al. \citep{gu2024self} conduct an empirical study, but their review methodology does not follow an SLR framework, as it primarily assesses the generalization of SATD models across programming languages and software artifacts.

 \item[Comprehensiveness.]
-In addition to relying on search engines, our review included a bidirectional snowballing process to ensure we captured all relevant articles.
-As a result, we analyzed a broader range of studies.
+In addition to relying on digital library searches, our review employs a bidirectional snowballing process to capture all relevant studies and results, resulting in 74 analyzed papers and making our review broader and more representative of the field.
+While Sierra et al. \citep{Sierra2019ADebt} also employ snowballing, their review covers a narrower time frame (2014\textendash2018), which may limit the discovery of additional relevant studies.
+In contrast, Gu et al. \citep{gu2024self} do not explicitly perform snowballing, primarily focusing on evaluating existing SATD detection models rather than conducting a comprehensive literature search.

-\item[Profoundness.]
-Unlike Sierra et al. \cite{Sierra2019ADebt}, who did not report the metric evaluation results, our review includes detailed analysis of metrics such as precision, recall, and F1-score, categorizing them based on the approaches and methodologies used.

-\item[Analysis.]
-While Sierra et al. \cite{Sierra2019ADebt} broadly discussed SATD activities without focusing deeply on detection approaches, our review provides a more detailed evaluation of detection techniques, their effectiveness, and the tools proposed for SATD detection.
+\item[Depth of analysis.]
+Prior reviews, such as Sierra et al. \citep{Sierra2019ADebt} and Gu et al. \citep{gu2024self}, do not consistently synthesize reported findings.
+Our review extends this by examining both methodological characteristics (e.g., degree of automation) and empirical evidence (e.g., reported performance metrics), offering a more integrated perspective on how SATD detection techniques evolve and perform.

 \end{description}